Diversity and Inclusion

 The complaint process is intended to provide an internal mechanism for considering employee grievances.
 All employees may file a complaint, regardless of their status with the university.
 Those covered by a collective bargaining agreement must follow the provisions outlined in the agreement.

-The university encourages all individuals to report a potential violation of the university’s policy to the EEO/ER Office in person, by telephone, or by email.
+The university encourages all individuals to report a potential violation of the university’s policy to the EEOA Office in person, by telephone, or by email.

 Employee Assistance Program